yayactl/nixcon-2024-player-template/README.md

 ## Your game objective

 Your mission (if you choose to accept it) is to implement a server that conforms to [this API spec](./spec.md).
-Once you deploy a server from the template above, it should automatically register as a player server with our `game-server`.
+Once you deploy a server from this template, it should automatically register as a player server with our `game-server`.
 Our game server will regularly run checks against all registered servers.
 You can see the check results -- including error messages -- [here](https://game-server.main.nixcon-2024-game-server.garnix-io.garnix.me/).
 This site also lists every players current score and a leaderboard.